 If you’re a parent or guardian of a child, it is compulsory to send them to school.

 Your child must attend school from the age of 6 until they complete Year 10 and turn 17.
 Read more about the age your child attends school.

 If your child is sick or unable to attend for other reasons, you must contact your school and let them know why your child is absent.

-In some remote communities school attendance officers also help to ensure your child goes to school.
+In some remote communities, remote school attendance strategy officers can help by:

 - talking to you and your child about the importance of going to school